Rome airports delay business plan over tariff uncertainty

-The plan foresees 12 billion euros ($15.7 billion) of investments to revamp Rome’s main Fiumicino airport by 2044, of which 2.5 billion euros in the next 10 years.
+The plan foresees 12 billion euros of investments to revamp Rome’s main Fiumicino airport by 2044, of which 2.5 billion euros in the next 10 years.

 The development plan has been held back by a long-running dispute with the government over tariffs for airport services.